baezortega/baezortega.github.io/_posts/2018-05-28-robust-correlation.md

     ## [1] -0.6602251

-Now, as Bååth explained, we would like a model that is able to recognise the linear correlation in the bulk of the data, while accounting for the outliers as infrequent observations.
+As Bååth explained, we would like a model that is able to recognise the linear correlation in the bulk of the data, while accounting for the outliers as infrequent observations.
 The *t*-distribution does this naturally and dynamically, as long as we treat the degrees of freedom (`nu`) as a parameter with its own prior distribution.

 The code for my initial Stan version of Bååth's multivariate *t* model is shown below.
 I stuck pretty much to Bååth's formulation, defining suitable noninformative priors for all model parameters; for the prior on `nu`, I followed the recommendation I found on [John Kruschke's blog](http://doingbayesiandataanalysis.blogspot.co.uk/2015/12/prior-on-df-normality-parameter-in-t.html).